Sleep, Sanity, and the 3am Spiral: How to Reclaim Your Rest in Midlife

 How Hypnotherapy Can Help

-Using techniques like guided visualisation and calming affirmations, self-hypnosis can gently shift your body out of fight-or-flight and into rest-and-reset.
-Your brain learns through repetition—and when it feels safe, it sleeps.
+Through techniques like guided visualisation and calming affirmations, self-hypnosis helps shift your body out of fight-or-flight and into a state of rest-and-reset.
+Because the brain learns through repetition, safety signals gradually replace stress responses, and when the mind feels safe, sleep follows.
 It’s a gentle rewire, not a forceful fix.
+And if you’d like extra support, my tried-and-tested Sleep Reset Programme is designed to help restore deep rest and leave you feeling like yourself again.

 A Note to Remember